 More Easy Coconut Recipes

 If you are making these cookies in the spring, you should turn them into macaroon nests.
-They are still super easy and really cute when they are filled with candy eggs.
+They are still super easy and really cute when they are filled with candy eggs, and are perfect for Easter.

 For a candy style dessert, try making my grandma’s coconut bon bon recipe.
 They are creamy, coconutty and delicious.